jfbouzereau/quizz/README.md

 When a local zip file in dropped onto the interface, the file in uncompressed with the help of the [zip.js](https://github.com/gildas-lormeau/zip.js) library by Gildas Lormeau.

+The initial QRCode is displayed with David Shim's [QRCode.js](https://davidshimjs.github.io/qrcodejs/)